boydx/geosalad/PITCHME.md

 #HSLIDE
 ## Then add this map in Avenza Maps:
-<a href="https://outragegis.com/download/r/Detailed_TrailMap_RobinsonForest.pdf" target="blank">GeoPDF</a>
+Sync this <a href="https://outragegis.com/download/r/Detailed_TrailMap_RobinsonForest.pdf" target="blank">GeoPDF</a> in Dropbox and download to app
 ![Get QR Code](images/robinson_forest/get-map.png)
-QR code can be used in the app!
+or use QR code to download map to app!